HeapsIO/heaps-doc/Text.md

 * `<i>`: Alias to `<font face="italic">`
 * `<br/>`: Creates a line-break.
 * `<img>`: Inserts an image.
   * `src="myimage.png"`: Name of the image to load.
-See remarks about image loading beloew.
+See remarks about image loading below.

 #### Font and image loading
 HtmlText does not use Resource Manager to load fonts or images.
 Loading is performed by setting the callback methods: